 The idea that you are stuck on the fifth chapter of your story and can’t write a single sentence anymore.
 Your main character does not know he’s the hero yet.
 He’s yet to figure himself out, has yet to understand his greater purpose.

-To most people, it’s as if something’s missing, and what’s left is condemned to forever miss that part.
+To most people, it’s as if some part of their soul is missing, and what’s left is condemned to forever miss that part.

 Then there are these two words, which I find to be the saddest in all of the English language.
 If only.
 The world of “if only” makes us blind to all that we already have.
 And we become weak because of this.
 We envy others for what they have, we loathe ourselves for what we do not posses yet.